 |Death: ||Jun.
 6, 1944, At Sea|

-He completed Army Air Forces aerial gunnery training, and was assigned as ball turret gunner on the heavy bomber crew of First Lieutenant Norman E. Gross in the 838th Bomb Squadron of the 487th Bomb Group.
-This Group was based at Army Air Forces Station 137, near the village of Lavenham, Suffolk, England, and was part of the 8th U.S. Army Air Force in Europe.
+He completed Army Air Forces aerial gunnery training, and was assigned as ball turret gunner on the heavy bomber crew of Lt Norman E. Gross.
+By December 1943 the Gross crew began B-24 crew training at Davis-Monthan Field near Tucson, Arizona.
+In January 1944 the Gross crew was assigned to the 838th Bomb Squadron of the 487th Bomb Group at Alamogordo Army Air Base, New Mexico, where it completed B-24 combat crew training.
+The 487th Bomb Group deployed to England in March 1944.
+Sgt Allensworth is not listed in the deployment order that directed the air echelon of the Group to fly to England.
+He probably traveled overseas with the ground echelon of the Group on the troop ship Duchess of Bedford, and arrived in England in mid-April 1944.
+The 487th Bomb Group was based at Army Air Forces Station 137, near the village of Lavenham, Suffolk, England, and was part of the 8th U.S. Army Air Force in Europe.

 Here is the roster of the Norman E. Gross crew on June 6, 1944: